An Exploration of Degeneracy in Abelian Varieties of Fermat Type: Examples

 In this section we explore the various forms of degeneracy for several Jacobian varieties $J_m$, each illustrating different phenomena that can occur.
 The examples are presented in a non-hodgepodge manner: we carefully examine degeneracy in the Mumford-Tate groups, the Hodge rings and Hodge groups, and the Sato-Tate groups of the varieties.
 Most of the computations were done in Sage (code available at \cite{GoodsonGithub}).

 We first consider the genus 4 curve $C_9\colon y^2=x^9-1$.
 The isogeny in Equation \eqref{eqn:Jpp_splitting} tells us that its Jacobian factors as $J_9\sim X \times J_3$.
 Here $J_3$ denotes the CM elliptic curve $y^2=x^3-1$ and, by Proposition \ref{prop:X_simple_CMtype}, $X$ is an absolutely simple, 3-dimensional abelian variety.
 Lemma \ref{lemma:CMtype} tells us that the CM field of $X$ is $\Q(\zeta_9)$.
+We note that $X$ is not the Jacobian of a curve.
+Indeed, by results of \cite{Kilicer2018}, (up to isomorphism) there is only one genus 3 curve with CM field $\Q(\zeta_9)$ and primitive CM type: the Picard curve $y^3=x^4-x$.
+However, by computing and comparing Frobenius polynomials of $y^2=x^9-1$ and $y^3=x^4-x$, we can see that the latter does not appear as a factor of the former.

 There are some results in the literature that give us information about the degeneracy of $J_9$.
 Remark 5.6 of \cite{Lombardo2021} shows that the projection $\MT(J_9)\rightarrow \MT(X)$ is an isomorphism; this is proved using results similar to those in Section \ref{sec:DegneracyMT}.
 In \cite[Example 6.1]{Shioda82}, Shioda works out the Hodge ring for $J_9$.
-In particular, Shioda uses a result that is a special case of Proposition \ref{prop:exceptionalHodge} to determine that there are exceptional Hodge cycles in codimension 2.
+In particular, Shioda uses a result that is a special case of Lemma \ref{lemma:exceptionalHodge} to determine that there are exceptional Hodge cycles in codimension 2.
 The exceptional cycles in codimension 2 can be described by